data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 * When this is set to true, table will be created with required partition filter.
 * When this is set to false, table will be created without required partition filter.

+**Clustering Order**: List of fields that determines the sort order of the data.
+Fields must be of type INT, LONG, STRING, DATE, TIMESTAMP, BOOLEAN or DECIMAL.
+Tables cannot be clustered on more than 4 fields.
+ This value is only used when the BigQuery table is automatically created and ignored if the table already exists.

 **Update Table Schema**: Whether the BigQuery table schema should be modified when it does not match the schema expected by the pipeline.
 * When this is set to false, any mismatches between the schema expected by the pipeline